tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 "Then the Keepers of the Second Stomach, whose beliefs I will not summarize because we are indoors.
 Then a group that called themselves simply 'The Aware,' who profoundly refused to elaborate what they were aware of exactly."

-"That's only – what, eleven denominations?
-Twelve?"
+"That's only – what, seven denominations? eight?"
 I said.

 Rosa looked at me.
 Her expression didn't change, but something behind it tightened, the way a poker player's posture tightens when they realize the table is paying attention.